 Messages template editor

-Within Messages, click the "Template" tab, then select "+ Template."
+Within Messages, click the "Template" tab, then select "Create Template."

 The window that pops up will allow you to name your template, as well as select a template to start with.
 You can opt to modify an existing template, either one of the included templates or one you have already created, or choose "Blank" to start from scratch.
 Make a selection, and load the template editor.